clg-admin/JAM-LTS/docs/_build/html/_sources/methodology.rst.txt

 The methodology used to develop the sectoral models is based on:

 1. **Development of the XLRM Matrix**
    An initial XLRM matrix was created to identify uncertainties and key variables affecting mitigation outcomes.
+An XLRM matrix is a compact mapping tool from
+   Robust Decision-Making that organises four elements side by side: exogenous uncertainties (X) that lie outside our control, the policy levers (L) we can actively adjust, the system responses (R) the model is expected to exhibit when those levers are exercised under different uncertainties, and the performance metrics (M) used to judge whether the outcomes are satisfactory.

 2. **Construction of Baseline Scenarios**
    Two baseline scenarios were developed: